This drop biscuit recipe is a mouth-watering, delectable, savory biscuit recipe! Once you’ve tried Cheesy Herb Biscuits, you’ll be hooked on them!

 There are many different ways to make the best biscuits and people disagree on the factors that would even qualify them.
 I’m pretty confident you are going to love these, though!

-Can I make biscuits ahead of time?
-You can make biscuits ahead of time, but honestly, like them best right out of the oven.
+Make ahead: You can make biscuits ahead of time, but honestly, like them best right out of the oven.
 My advice would be to prepare the dough, cover it well and refrigerate until ready to bake.
 Since the dough will be chilled, it might take a few additional minutes to bake.

-Can I freeze biscuits?
-Biscuits are very freezer friendly.
+Freezing: Biscuits are very freezer friendly.
 Simply place them in an airtight plastic bag, squeezing out as much air as possible and then freeze for up to 4 months.

 Ingredients